DuCanhGH/rollup-plugin-terser/README.md

 ### Comments

-If you'd like to preserve comments (for licensing for example), then you can specify a function to do this like so:
+If you'd like to preserve comments (for licensing for example), then you can specify a function to do it like so:

 ```js
 terser({